zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of dialog]

 She's a resident of beautiful Los Angeles, Californ ia, and she's our scriptwriter.
 I speak of course, of our very own Dr. Lucy Tse.
-Than k you, Lucy.
+Thank you, Lucy.

 From Los Angeles, California, I'm Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again right here on ESL Podca st